Joint Ventures, VC and IPOs: When You Need Big Money

 The process of preparing to take your company public takes years before an actual IPO happens.
 At a minimum, the Securities and Exchange Commission requires three years of audited statements.
 You’ll also need a solid financial reporting framework in place.
 The SEC, which governs publicly traded securities, requires IPOs to file specific financial reports periodically.

 Also consider where you want your company listed.
 The major stock exchanges have minimum requirements—you must show significant pre-tax earnings over time.
-An IPO is as complicated a financing technique as there is, so hire a chief financial officer, an attorney and an investor relations expert early in the process.
+An IPO is probably one of the most complicated financing methods there is, so consider hiring a chief financial officer, an attorney and an investor relations expert early in the process.

 This is only a small part of the work needed before a company goes public.
 You need to interview and hire an investment bank to underwrite your company’s public offering.
 This bank will require many documents, including a plan showing how your company will provide required public disclosure, identify markets and project for future growth.